ray-qwer/NMLab_Final_Project/security/README.md

 secret_server.js
 -------------------------------------------------------------------------------------------------

-While voting, user should repeatly call "createEnKeys", which will listen to the voter's request and create a diposable key pair for encrypting ballots.
+While voting, user should repeatly call "createEnKeys", which will listen to voter's request and create a diposable key pair for encrypting ballots.
-The decrypting key(private key) corresponding to the voter's id will be stored in "VoterKeys".
+The decrypting key(private key) corresponding to voter's id will be stored in "VoterKeys".

 After deadline, user should call "tally" to count the number of ballot of each candidate.